Introduction

 How does the MassMutual American Legend 7 Fixed Indexed Annuity policy work?

-Any annuitant (maximum age at the time of policy issue: 85) can purchase the MassMutual American Legend 7 Fixed Indexed Annuity with a minimum initial purchase amount of $10,000, and in return, he will earn market index returns (calculated through a formula that we will discuss shortly), credited as per the chosen crediting period.
-Apart from the regular crediting period, there are various events that may trigger earnings credit: On free withdrawals, for a long-term care event or terminal illness or injury event, or when a death benefit is payable.
+An annuitant (maximum age at the time of policy issue: 85) can purchase the MassMutual American Legend 7 Fixed Indexed Annuity with a minimum initial purchase amount of $10,000, and in return, they will earn market index returns (calculated through a formula that we will discuss shortly), credited as per the chosen crediting period.
+Apart from the regular crediting period, various events may trigger earnings credit, including free withdrawals, long-term care events, terminal illness or injury events, or when a death benefit is payable.

-The American Legend 7 Fixed Indexed Annuity offers the annuitant to choose from one or more of the five indexes (S&P 500 Index, iShares U.S. Real Estate Index, SPDR GLD Index, S&P U.S. Retiree Spending Index, First Trust Barclays Edge Index) to determine their earnings crediting formula.
-The S&P 500 index has three strategies, the First Trust Barclays Edge Index has two strategies, and the other three indexes have one strategy each.
+The American Legend 7 Fixed Indexed Annuity offers the annuitant the choice of one or more of the five indexes (S&P 500 Index, S&P 500 Risk Control Index, iShares U.S. Real Estate Index, SPDR GLD Index, S&P U.S. Retiree Spending Index, First Trust Barclays Edge Index) to determine their earnings crediting formula.
+The S&P 500 index and the First Trust Barclays Edge Index employ two crediting strategies, whereas the other indexes each have a single crediting strategy.
 The plan also offers a fixed-rate guaranteed interest strategy to choose from, making a total of 9 strategy options.
 We will discuss each available index briefly:

 1. S&P 500 Index